PrivateCoffee/matrix-gptbot/README.md

 bot to generate a response to the message `Hello, how are you?`.
 The bot will still get previous messages in the room as context for generating the response.

+### Tools

+The bot has a selection of tools at its disposal that it will automatically use to generate responses.
+For example, if you send a message like "Draw me a picture of a cat", the bot will automatically use DALL-E to generate an image of a cat.

+Note that this only works if the bot is configured to use a model that supports tools.
+This currently is only the case for OpenAI's `gpt-3.5-turbo` model.
+If you wish to use `gpt-4` instead, you can set the `ForceTools` option in the `[OpenAI]` section of the config file to `1`.
+This will cause the bot to use `gpt-3.5-turbo` for tool generation and `gpt-4` for generating the final text response.

+Similarly, it will attempt to use the `gpt-4-vision-preview` model to "read" the contents of images if a non-vision model is used.

 ### Commands

-There are a few commands that you can use to interact with the bot.
+There are a few commands that you can use to explicitly call a certain feature of the bot.
 For example, if you want to generate an image from a text prompt, you can use the `!gptbot imagine` command.
 For example, `!gptbot imagine a cat` will cause the bot to generate an image of a cat.

 To learn more about the available commands, `!gptbot help` will print a list of available commands.

-### Automatic classification

-As a beta feature, the bot can automatically classify messages and use the appropriate API to generate a response.
-For example, if you send a message like "Draw me a picture of a cat", the bot will automatically use the `imagine` command to generate an image of a cat.

-This feature is disabled by default.
-To enable it, use the `!gptbot roomsettings` command to change the settings for the current room. `!gptbot roomsettings classification true` will enable automatic classification, and `!gptbot roomsettings classification false` will disable it again.

-Note that this feature is still in beta and may not work as expected.
-You can always use the commands manually if the automatic classification doesn't work for you (including `!gptbot chat` for a regular chat message).

-Also note that this feature conflicts with the `always_reply false` setting - or rather, it doesn't make sense then because you already have to explicitly specify the command to use.

-## Voice input and output
+### Voice input and output

 The bot supports voice input and output, but it is disabled by default.
-To enable it, use the `!gptbot roomsettings` command to change the settings for the current room. `!gptbot roomsettings stt true` will enable voice input, and `!gptbot roomsettings tts true` will enable voice output.
-Note that this may be a little unreliable at the moment, especially voice input.
+To enable it, use the `!gptbot roomsettings` command to change the settings for the current room. `!gptbot roomsettings stt true` will enable voice input using OpenAI's `whisper` model, and `!gptbot roomsettings tts true` will enable voice output using the `tts` model.

+Note that this currently only works for audio messages and .mp3 file uploads.

 ## Troubleshooting